How To Claim Compensation For A Warehouse Injury

 What Are The Most Common Causes Of Accidents In A Warehouse?

-There are many causes of warehouse accidents that can lead to a warehouse injury.
+There are many causes of warehouse accidents that can lead to warehouse accident claims being made.
 Yet when we look at warehouse injury statistics as shown in the graph above, even though attempts are made to lower the number of occurrences of a forklift truck accident, the trend is fairly level.
 This is the general trend for all types of accidents, and despite the best efforts of warehouse operators, some accidents are unavoidable.
 The leading causes of warehouse accidents are:

 - Faulty equipment – that malfunctions and causes an accident.